 We are a leading manufacture in the industry with high speed slitting, automatic coil feeds and hands free coiling.
 Used for cutting narrow coil strips from main coils, our machinery comes in many widths and thickness and processes at speeds up to 300m/min.

-We build our slitting lines are to maintain high precision while allowing for changes to be made on the fly.
+We build our slitting lines to maintain high precision while allowing for changes to be made on the fly.
 High capacity coilers and total control over the machinery with state of the art technology to oversee quality control and automation, we offer our lines on time and on budget!

 A slitting line produces longitudinal cuts in a master coil of steel to predetermined narrower widths.
 These smaller coils or “mults” are then sent to downstream operations such as metal stampers, tube producers or roll forming houses that will use the material in their final product.
 An ASP slitting line will accommodate from 8” to 96” wide, 5 ton to 60-ton capacity coils and from .006” to 1.00” thick material.
 Depending on the material thickness and yield strength, speeds from 100 to 2,000 feet per minute can be obtained.